yanehi/custom-postgres-operator/Readme.md

 # Custom Postgres Operator

 This repository contains a custom setup for an [HA](https://www.postgresql.org/docs/current/high-availability.html) [Postgres](https://www.postgresql.org/) cluster, based on [Postgres Operator](https://github.com/zalando/postgres-operator) from [Patroni](https://github.com/zalando/spilo).
+The manifest folder only contains the minimum needed YAML files for the setup.

 The Cluster runs on an [K8s](https://kubernetes.io/) Cluster which is managed by [Rancher](https://rancher.com/) and hosted at the infrastructure of Proventa AG.